anikkcah/pdf-reader-for-nintendo-switch/README.md

 Steps to use :

-Note : change the 'application-example.properties' file to 'application.properties'
+Note : change the 'application-example.properties' file to 'application.properties' and place your own configurations in it.

 1. Run this SpringBoot Application in your computer (server).
 3. type "ipconfig" and get your local IP address.